Keremesh/bank_tech_test/README.md

 The program does not utilise user interface at this moment.

+For information on how the program was designed, please refer to classes_design_recipe file.

 ## Usage

 To use the app, you can create an instance of the "Account" class and call its methods to make deposits and withdrawals, and print the account statement.